-The derivative normally details the engine size, turbo details (which may also denotate the fuel type), trim level (the set specification the car comes with), number of doors and transmission type.
+The derivative normally details the engine size, turbo details (which may also denote the fuel type), trim level (the set specification the car comes with), number of doors and transmission type.

 For electric cars, the details remain largely the same, however there is now the inclusion of the battery and motor details.
 The motor (which propels the car) size is listed as a numerical figure in kilowatt units.
-Generally, this will be the first of two listings making reference to kilowatts.
+Generally, this will be the first of two listings referring to kilowatts.

-The battery size (which determines the vehicle's range) is also listed as a numerical figure, however this will be listed in kilowatt hours and is normally shown after the motor size.
+The battery size (which stores the energy and determines the vehicle's range) is also listed as a numerical figure, however this will be listed in kilowatt-hours and is normally shown after the motor size.

 Trim level details are usually found between these figures, whilst the number of doors (including the boot lid) and transmission will end the description.
 The latter will normally be shown as 'Auto' or 'Automatic' for electric models, which have no traditional gears except for Drive, Reverse, Neutral and Park.

 Below is an index of keywords that you will usually hear when talking about leasing an electric vehicle.